Available courses

 • Electrical safety

-• Permits Office ergonomics, layout and lighting
+• Office ergonomics, layout, and lighting

 • Vehicles and mobile equipment

-• Gas leak and bomb threats
+• Gas leaks and bomb threats

-If you would like to view or complete this course, please check out our access options or contact our training team on 09 430 0498 or email learn@training4safety.co.nz
+If you would like to view or complete this course, please check out our access options or contact our training team on 09 430 6025 or email learn@training4safety.co.nz.

 Course Structure